Deepan-Karmakar/p5.js-tutorial/JavaScript-basics.md

 </body>
 </html>
 ```
+If you you put the above text in a file 'index.html', you can open it, eg. by just clicking on it in a "file browser" dialog window, in Windows/MacOS/Linux.

 You can also write JavaScript in file external to the HTML and point to that file in a script tag.